Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 <li><kbd>Insert</kbd> + <kbd>Shift</kbd> + <kbd>5</kbd> reads the entire column.</li>
 </ul>

-## Table example
+## Table examples

 We will now show you examples of accessible tables.

 ### Simple table

-The first example is a table with only headers on the columns, so we use the <code>scope="row"</code> attribute for assistive technologies to interpret it correctly.
+The first example is a table with only headers on the columns, so we use the <code>scope="col"</code> attribute for assistive technologies to interpret it correctly.

 <table class="table">
   <caption class="h4">People with their professional activity</caption>